Tuesday, 10 November 2009

 I used a Black font with a white outer-glow for the coverlines, still in keeping with my design style.
 I have left justified the coverlines as they appear on the left side of the page, this not only looks much neater but it allows me to maximise and save some space in the centre of the page.
 The puff that I used is very simple yet is very competitive sounding, "THE NO.1 FILM MAGAZINE" this is positioned directly underneath the Masthead and is thus one of the first pieces of text that the reader would see upon first looking at the magazine.

-I took a photograph of one of my actors against a white background, then imported the image into Adobe Photoshop.
+My main article image is created from two different photographs, I took a photograph of one of my actors against a white background, then imported the image into Adobe Photoshop.
 I used the magic wand tool, feathered eraser and the lasso tool to cut around his outer profile.
 I then layered this image on top of the background.

 Evaluation